 I thought it would be interesting to compare SeaWorld Orlando vs. SeaWorld San Diego and talk about why someone from San Diego should or shouldn’t also visit SeaWorld Orlando.
-These days, with SeaWorld San Diego’s addition of two new roller coasters, the parks are quite similar to each other which wasn’t so much the case when this post was first published.
+These days, with SeaWorld San Diego’s addition of new roller coasters, the parks are quite similar to each other which wasn’t so much the case when this post was first published.

 One thing we loved about SeaWorld Orlando is the change of pace from the Disney theme parks.
 Similar to SeaWorld San Diego, it’s a beautifully landscaped oasis and less hectic than other theme parks.